dinhsonhai132/MercuryLang/README.md

 **⚠️ Warning: Before you read this, this language is still in the test version.
-If you want to try a new version, wait until version 1.0.1a is out.
+If you want to try a completed version, wait until version 1.0.1a is out.
 Thanks for paying attention to my programming language.**

 # 🪐 *Mercury Programming Language*